 Specialty cocktails and a bar crawl come free with your participation.
 And obviously there is a dress code, don't be a douche, we're giving you plenty of time to get your act together.

 Crafting was especially encouraged, and I crafted the goddamn shit outta this amazing sweater Kirsten had lent me last year.
 That fucking cat needed a santa hat so hard.
-Also please note the sweet stockings Blaine hand personalized for the occasion!
+Also please note the sweet stockings Blaine hand personalized for the occasion!this is a celebration in honor of holiday sweaters

 Laura gets first place in the crafting bonaza.
 She made zomie santas and brains presents.
 HOLY COW!
 I also had no idea that Laura was into zombies, so I learned something new about Laura.